DropMix: Gameplay

-Development
+History

 DropMix was announced by Harmonix and Hasbro in March 2017, and was released in September 2017.

-Reception

-Accolades

 The game was nominated for "Best Family/Social Game" at the 2017 Game Critics Awards, and for "Best Mobile Game" in Destructoid's Game of the Year Awards 2017.
 It was also nominated for the Tin Pan Alley Award for Best Music in a Game at the New York Game Awards 2018, and for "Family Game of the Year" at the 21st Annual D.I.C.E.
 Awards, and won the award for "Game, Music or Performance Based" at the 17th Annual National Academy of Video Game Trade Reviewers Awards; in addition, it was nominated for "Excellence in Convergence" at the 2018 SXSW Gaming Awards, and for "Best Music/Sound Design" and "Technical Achievement" at the 2018 Webby Awards.

+The product packaging said that the Android and iOS apps were only promised to be available until December 31, 2019.
+Harmonix released another DJ game in 2020, Fuser.